Kultrol/Kultrol-Portfolio/README.md

 # NOTICE - SITE IS TRANSITIONING FROM CREATE-REACT-APP -> CREATE-NEXT-APP
-# COMPLETING FUNCTIONALITY BY THE END OF NOVEMBER
+# COMPLETING FUNCTIONALITY BY THE END OF JULY

 ## Current link to site is a preivously unfinished build -> http://kultrol.herokuapp.com